abelfodil/wallhaven/README.md

 data = wallhaven.get_collection_from_apikey()

 # Get wallpapers from a user's collection.
-# By default, this will return ALL wallpapers.
+# By default., this will return ALL wallpapers.
 # You can specify a limit.
 data = wallhaven.get_wallpapers_from_collection(username, collection_id, limit=25)
 ```